thejackshelton/qwik-start/README.md

 # Qwik Start

-Qwik Start is a composable meta-framework designed for building modern web applications.
-It is built on top of Vite for fast development and building, H3 for lightweight HTTP handling, and Nitro for powerful server-side rendering and API capabilities.
-Leveraging Qwik's resumability, it enables efficient, scalable full-stack development in a monorepo structure.
+Qwik Start is a composable meta-framework designed for building modern web applications, with support for Qwik core.
+It is built on top of Vite for fast development and building.

+We leverage Nitro and H3 to focus on improving Qwik Start without needing to maintain deployment providers, runtimes, and storage providers.
+Qwik Start's main focus is on routing, middleware, data fetching, server functions, and more.

 ## Features

-- **Composable Architecture**: Easily mount nested apps and combine multiple frameworks or services.
+- **Composable Architecture**: Easily combine multiple tools, frameworks, or services.
-- **Qwik Integration**: Resumable components for optimal performance and hydration.
+- **Qwik Integration**: Seamless support for Qwik core.
 - **Vite-Powered**: Lightning-fast development server and optimized builds.
 - **H3 and Nitro**: Robust server-side handling with support for SSR, API routes, and more.
-- **Monorepo Setup**: Organized with `app/` for the frontend application and `core/` for framework essentials.
+- **Monorepo Setup**: Organized with `app/` for consumer facing side and `core/` where the main logic for Qwik Start is located.

 ## Project Structure